What is it like to be part of an underrepresented gender identity in physics?

 Note: Perimeter has been collecting these stories in advance of the International Day of Women and Girls in Science since 2022.
-The collection below represents submissions obtained over three years, with the most recent ones first.
+The collection below represents submissions obtained over these years, with the most recent ones first.

 Bindiya Arora, PSI Fellow at Perimeter